Antimicrobial Resistance #3 – Bacterial resistance to antibiotics: An authentic experience (Sequence 1)

 Bacterial resistance to antibiotics

-Introduction to the 3 I’s in Microbiology (Inspect; Inoculate; Incubate).
-Application of antibiotic diffusion discs to agar surface with a colony of a bacterium (that was previously incubated for 24 hours at 37 Celsius) to check whether bacteria resist to antibiotics.
+Diffusion test: Place the antibiotic disk in the petri dish.
 If the bacterial concentration is reduced around the disk (i.e., a clear zone forms around the disk) then the zone of inhibition is visible => the antibiotic is effective.
 When no transparent zone forms around the disk then the antibiotic is not working => antibiotic resistance.

 Identification of various forms of bacteria